How to Track Feature Requests in Trello

-Aside: You'd want to centralize your feature requests, so if you collect feature requests from any other channels like emails, do add them to the Trello board to ensure those requests are at one place and not all over the place.
+Aside: You'd want to centralize your feature requests, so if you collect feature requests from any other channels like emails, do add them to the Trello board to ensure those requests are at one place and not all over the place for your SaaS.

 3. Create the following columns: Start here, Planned, Up Next, In Progress, Done.
 This would easily communicate to customers what features have been requested, what you're currently working on, and what's coming next as well as an easy-to-understand process for the team to discuss, sort, and prioritize feature requests

 Under the Start here column, create a new card, "Suggest a New Feature," to help customers write their feature requests in the comments.

 4. Encourage collaboration and team management by inviting customer-facing teams like sales, support, and the product team with the "invite teammates" feature.
 (Though you'd have to pay per teammate in Trello)

 5. Once the comments start rolling in, you'd want to promote the comment into its own card in one of the columns we created in step 3.

 6. Enable your customers to vote on a feature request card using Power-Ups in Trello (they'd need to have a Trello account).
 Adding other Power-Ups cost more in Trello as they're unavailable on a free account.